iamDio/Bamazon/README.md

   <li>Open terminal/command line and git clone https://github.com/iamDio/Server-Side-Shopper.git </li>
   <li>node server.js </li>
   <li>Running server.js will present the user with a list of all the items in the database.
 Decided which one to purchase by using the product id. </li>
+  <li> Select quantity you wish to purchase and confirm your order.
+This will show you the Total Cost, and the remaining amount of items in stock. </li>
 ![bamazon](https://user-images.githubusercontent.com/19352823/31102827-d3888280-a7a1-11e7-95e8-3f4f362ea636.gif)